junxit/us-congress-code/title-06/chapter-1/sec-321m.md

     - **(A)** The Administrator, based on consideration of—
       - **(i)** the expertise of the Administrator in emergency management and preparedness in the United States; and
       - **(ii)** the responsibilities of the Administrator as the principal advisor to the President for all matters relating to emergency management in the United States.
-    - **(B)** The Assistant Secretary for Infrastructure Protection, based on consideration of the expertise of the Assistant Secretary in, and responsibilities for—
+    - **(B)** The Assistant Secretary for Infrastructure Protection,11 See Change of Name note below. based on consideration of the expertise of the Assistant Secretary in, and responsibilities for—
       - **(i)** protection of critical infrastructure;
       - **(ii)** risk assessment methodologies; and
       - **(iii)** interacting with the private sector on the issues described in clauses (i) and (ii).